 Humans weren’t designed to be cooped up in four walls all day staring at a screen.
 Technology has come a long way, meaning most of what we do these days is digital.
 However, that doesn’t mean to say you can’t bring the outside in.
 A famous example is the Amazon Seattle office which features its very own biosphere.
 While it might not be practical to plant a tree in the middle of your conference table, you can still incorporate greenery or other aspects of nature.
 Plants also help improve air quality, which in turn promotes productivity and wellbeing.
 So, when design your office, keep the greenery in mind!

 Many different tasks take place in an office.
 If your current space is one blob of desks and chairs, this doesn’t leave much room for innovation.
 Wherever possible, try and work with the space you have to ensure your employee’s creativity isn’t stifled.
-If you hold meetings or phone calls, then this should either be in a separate room or have screening to create privacy.
+If you hold meetings or phone calls, then this should either be in a separate room or have screening to create privacy in a meeting room.
 Open plan layouts are also a great idea, as they allow your employees to move freely between different departments.

-Technology is ever-changing, and when it comes to your office space, there are endless ways you can incorporate it to enhance the workplace experience.
-For example, temperature sensors that ensure the room never gets too warm or cold.
+Technology is ever-changing, and when it comes to your office space, there are endless ways you can incorporate it to enhance the workplace experience and build a digital workplace.
+For example, temperature sensors ensure the room never gets too warm or cold.
 Air purifiers are also an excellent investment, especially with all the dust that our computers throw into the environment.
 Look out for devices that speed up your employee’s routines and make tasks easier to complete.

 We all have a responsibility to look after our planet and the office is no exception.
 Sustainability covers your energy and material consumption.
 Firstly, it’s important to make sure your office is energy efficient.
 If you own the space, then upgrading your windows and adding insulation will mean you need far less energy to keep it warm.
 For your materials, look wherever possible to reuse and recycle your items.
 Try to avoid using plastic as although it’s cheaper than wood or metal, it is more difficult to recycle.